zdravoj/loader-dispatch/README.md

 # Loader Dispatch

+Loader Dispatch is currently deployed in a basic web application.
+Contact me for the URL and login if you want to try it out!

 ## About
 Loader Dispatch was designed for use in the outbounds area of a package distribution hub.
 Packages are unloaded from trailers in the inbound, sorted in the hub, and distributed